ModelarData/ModelarDB-RS/docs/user/README.md

 modelardb
 ```

-Be aware that the REPL currently does not support splitting SQL statements over multiple lines and that the SQL
+Be aware that the REPL currently does not support splitting SQL statements over multiple lines, thus SQL statements do
-statements do not need to end with a `;`.
-In addition to SQL statements, the REPL also supports listing all tables
+not need to end with a `;`.
+In addition to `CREATE MODEL TABLE`, ModelarDB also extends SQL with an `INCLUDE` clause
+with the format `INCLUDE address[, address]+`.
+When this clause is prepended to a `SELECT` statement, a `modelardbd`
+instance executes the `SELECT` statement on the data it manages and forwards the statement to `modelardbd` instances at
+the provided addresses.
+Afterwards, the `modelardbd` instance that initially received the query, unions the result from
+all `modelardbd` instances and returns it to the client.
+As an example, this can be used to execute a `SELECT` statement
+on both the data in the cloud and a specific edge node.
+Although, be aware that this does not make the edge node
+transfer the data it managers to the cloud, only the result of the query.
+In addition to SQL statements, the REPL also
-using `\dt`, printing the schema of a table using `\d table_name`, flushing data in memory to disk using `\f`, flushing
+supports listing all tables using `\dt`, printing the schema of a table using `\d table_name`, flushing data in memory
-data in memory and on disk to an object store using `\F`, and printing operations supported by the client using `\h`.
+to disk using `\f`, flushing data in memory and on disk to an object store using `\F`, and printing operations supported
+by the client using `\h`.

 ```sql
 ModelarDB> \dt